Joshua Peters, M.A., R.P.

 In my roles as Clinical Manager and Supervision Co-Facilitator at the Centre for Interpersonal Relationships, I am primarily responsible for overseeing the professional development and integration of CFIR clinicians as well as the creation and maintenance of CFIR programs and services.
 I am also currently the Lead of the Sexuality, Gender & Relationship Diversity Service at CFIR.
 As Lead of Service, I develop programs and guide service delivery on the basis of evidence-based scientific research and am available for consultation to CFIR clinicians on this population.

 I am currently registered with the College of Psychotherapist of Ontario and have received a Master of Arts Degree in Counselling (Couples & Family Specialization) from the University of Ottawa (Saint Paul University).
+I am a Psychotherapist at CFIR, working on the supervision of Sela Kleiman.

 - Anger & Emotion Regulation